The European market potential for candles

 Focus on segments

-Be aware that European countries have different roles on the market.
+European countries have different roles in the HDHT market.
 Some are mainly importers and others are mainly manufacturers.
-Western European countries are mainly importers (and re-exporters).
-Most Western European importers do not just sell their products in their own country, but they distribute them across the continent.
-This explains why in terms of HDHT, small countries like Denmark and the Netherlands often import much more than they consume.
+Western European countries are mainly importers, and most Western European importers are re-exporters.
+They don’t just sell their products in their own country, they also distribute them across the continent.
+This explains why in HDHT, small countries like the Netherlands often import much more than they consume.

-In terms of marketing, you need to know that countries are not markets.
-In HDHT there are different market segments, ranging from low to high (see our study on market entry for candles).
-Every European country has these segments, although their size may vary per country.
-Therefore, it makes much more sense for you to select a segment in your product group and connect to the importers and distributors in that segment, instead of in a specific country.
-These distributors will then sell in that segment across Europe.
+In terms of marketing, you should know that countries are not markets.
+The HDHT market consists of different segments, ranging from low- to high-end (see our study on market entry for candles).
+Every European country has these segments, although their size may vary.
+Therefore, it makes much more sense for you to focus on a segment in your product group and connect with importers in that segment.
+These importers will then sell your products in that segment across Europe.

-The HDHT sector is sensitive to economic cycles.
-When economic circumstances and prospects are down, consumers postpone buying items that they do not urgently ’need’.
+Candle sales are sensitive to economic cycles.
+When economic circumstances and prospects are down, consumers postpone buying items that they don’t urgently ’need’.
 When economic conditions are good, purchases of such non-essential products tend to rise.

 Source: OECD

-Brexit may promote direct trade with the United Kingdom
+Brexit may boost direct trade with the United Kingdom

-The United Kingdom's withdrawal from the EU (Brexit) has led to relatively low consumer confidence levels since 2016.
-At the same time, Brexit may result in British buyers importing more directly from developing countries, rather than from European importers.
+The UK could well offer you opportunities, with high imports from developing countries and a potentially increased interest in direct sourcing.
+Brexit (the country’s withdrawal from the EU) has led to relatively low consumer confidence levels since 2016.
+At the same time, it may result in British buyers importing more directly from developing countries, rather than from European importers.
 This allows them to avoid additional fees now that they are no longer part of the EU’s single market.

 The Netherlands is an important European trade hub